msiebuhr/node-statsd-client/README.md

 ### Counting stuff:

-Counters are supported, both as raw `.counter(metric, delta)` and with the shortcuts `.increment(metric, [delta=1])` and `.decrement(metric, [delta=-1])`:
+Counters are supported, both as raw `.counter(metric, delta, sampling)` and with the shortcuts `.increment(metric, [delta=1])` and `.decrement(metric, [delta=-1])`:

     sdc.increment('systemname.subsystem.value'); // Increment by one
     sdc.decrement('systemname.subsystem.value', -10); // Decrement by 10
     sdc.counter('systemname.subsystem.value, 100); // Indrement by 100

+You can provide a sampling as a float as well. e.g. the following will let statsd know that you are sampling 10% of the events:

+    sdc.increment('systemname.subsystem.value', 1, 0.1);

 ### Gauges: